vemacs/FakeMCserver/README.md

 Written by vemacs.
 This is one of the simplest fake Minecraft server implementations you can get.

+Check the sample `config.yml` in this repo.

 Currently implemented:

 * Server list ping

+* Configuration

+* Kick messages

 To-do:

 * Query

-* Configuration

-* Kick messages
+* Random values

 - - -

-Copyright © 2012 the Tacos Initiative™.
+Copyright © 2012-2013 the Tacos Initiative™.
 This is open source, NOT free and open source.